-- For all international travel: - Candidates are requested to include international travel costs from probable point of departure in the financial proposal and arrange the flight.
-The travel cost should be based on the most economical class fare, with most direct routes. - UNDP will provide support for the visa process and reimburse the visa fee, based on the actual receipt. - UNDP will provide terminal charges at the applicable UN rate. - UNDP does not consider travel days as working days. - For all in-country travels: - For in-country missions, UNDP will arrange, and cover costs related to all domestic travels - such as transportation(s) between the agreed in-county duty stations and living allowances - in accordance with UNDP's regulations and policies. - UNDP will facilitate security clearances required to travel in-country (if applicable). - Other logistical matters: - The Contractor is expected to use their own computer.
+- Domestic travels: - UNDP will arrange, and cover costs related to all domestic travels such as transportation(s) and living allowances in accordance with UNDP's regulations and policies. - UNDP will facilitate security clearances required to travel in-country (if applicable). - Other logistical matters: - The consultant is expected to use their own computer.

-7. Evaluation team composition and required competencies of Team Leder
+7. Evaluation team composition and required competencies of National Expert